GinoGalotti/guildgazette/aboutme.md

 - Words are my thing, and with words I can hurt you.
 - I can pretend to be anything.
 Even a mariachi.
 - I am the only one of the adventurers who can write.
+- I have a pan flute.
+And I'm not shy to use it.

 What else do you need?